MicrosoftDocs/windows-driver-docs/migration-guide/index.md

             x:\ps>.\mdRelatedLinksProjectCleaner.ps1 "C:\myrepo\drivers\windows-driver-docs-pr\acpi"
             x:\ps>.\mdAuthorProjectSetter.ps1 "C:\myrepo\drivers\windows-driver-docs-pr\acpi"

-11.	(optional) compare file changes with the folder you created in Step #2.
+11.	(optional) Compare file changes with the folder you created in Step #2.

 12. Add and commit your changes and described in the previous step.
 Indicate that you ran the cleanup and author scripts.